sadeghrz/kubernetes-pod2pod-log/README.md

 - Capture all TCP packets on pod's interface =>
 - Aggregate packets =>
 - Decode packets as HTTP protocol =>
-- Send HTTP info (headers, status code, response time, ...) to log server (currently fluentd).
+- Send HTTP info (headers, status code, response time, ...) to log server (Fluentd, Logstash, Elasticsearch or stdout).

 ### How to use?
 #### 1. add pod2pod image as a sidecar to your deployment